Assisted suicide: Italy

+As of September 2025, the Italian Parliament has not yet legislated on the regulation of assisted suicide, while the regional councils of Sardinia and Tuscany have passed regional laws outlining organisational procedures for implementing Constitutional Court rulings, and the Regional Councils of Apulia and Emilia-Romagna have taken administrative action through regional resolutions.
+The remaining 16 Italian regions still need to intervene in establishing procedures and timelines.

+On 16 June 2022, the first assisted suicide was performed.
+As of 22 July 2025, nine people have received assisted suicide in Italy.

 Jersey

 On 25 November 2021, the States Assembly voted to legalise assisted dying and a law legalising it will be drafted in due course.
 The Channel Island is the first country in the British Islands to approve the measure.
 The proposition, which was lodged by the Council of Ministers, proposes that a legal assisted dying service should be set up for residents over the age of 18 with a terminal illness or other incurable suffering.
 The service will be voluntary and methods are either physician-assisted suicide or euthanasia.

 This follows a campaign and overwhelming public support.
 Paul Gazzard and his late husband Alain du Chemin were key actors in the campaign in favour of legalising assisted dying.
 A citizen's jury was established, which recommended that assisted dying be legalised in the island.

 Luxembourg

 After again failing to get royal assent for legalizing voluntary euthanasia and physician-assisted suicide, in December 2008 Luxembourg's parliament amended the country's constitution to take this power away from the monarch, the Grand Duke of Luxembourg.
 Voluntary euthanasia and physician-assisted suicide were legalized in the country in April 2009.